Jacobian matrix and determinant: Definition

 When $m=n$, the Jacobian matrix is square, so its determinant is a well-defined function of x, known as the Jacobian determinant of f.
 It carries important information about the local behavior of f.
-In particular, the function f has a differentiable inverse function in a neighborhood of a point x if and only if the Jacobian determinant is nonzero at x (see Jacobian conjecture for a related problem of global invertibility).
+In particular, the function f has a differentiable inverse function in a neighborhood of a point x if and only if the Jacobian determinant is nonzero at x (see inverse function theorem for an explanation of this and Jacobian conjecture for a related problem of global invertibility).
 The Jacobian determinant also appears when changing the variables in multiple integrals (see substitution rule for multiple variables).